Special Educational Needs

 This school provides excellent provision for children with SEND and support for vulnerable, disadvantaged children and their families.
 Inclusion is central to the school ethos.”
 (SENDIA, 19th June 2019)

 Newall Green is a mainstream community school in Wythenshawe, 9 miles from Manchester city centre.
-It is a large primary school for children aged 3 to 11 years, set in extensive grounds with 694 children on roll, its aim is to offer each individual the opportunities they need to succeed.
+We are a large, three-form entry school set in extensive grounds.
+We aim to offer each individual the opportunities they need to succeed.
 We have a Resourced Provision and Alternative Provision within our school.
+We pride ourselves on providing an inclusive learning environment for all children, where all children feel happy, safe and ready to learn.

 The Executive Head with responsibility for inclusion is Mrs Sarah Rudd